surniaulula/wpsso/readme.txt

 = 4.3.0-b.1 =

-(2018/05/08) Added a new "Open Graph Type" option in the Social and Search Optimization metabox (Pro version).
+(2018/05/09) Added a new "Open Graph Type" option in the Social and Search Optimization metabox (Pro version).
+Renamed all the plugin settings pages.

 = 4.2.0 =